Do we unintentionally teach our children how to bully, or how to be bullied? Could this be true?

 - threaten (If you don’t do x, then…)

-It makes me sad to admit I’ve engaged in every one of these behaviors.
+It makes me sad to admit I’ve engaged in all of these behaviors.

 Could you see how if we engage in these behaviors at home, we could inadvertently be teaching our kids how to bully and be bullied.